How stressed are you about what’s happening right now?

 Imagine enjoying a good night’s sleep and waking up feeling rested and refreshed.

 Imagine feeling confident that you’re doing what it takes to stay healthy.

 Challenge yourself to 30-day news fast and you won’t have to imagine, because those things will be a reality.

-Best all, it won’t take 30 days to reap the benefits.
+Best all, it won’t take 30 days to reap the benefits of protecting yourself from the negative energy that comes with consuming too much news.
 You’ll start noticing a difference within a week.

 Remember, I’m not suggesting you shouldn’t stay abreast.
 What I am saying is that you get your information from reputable, objective sources and only read enough to get the facts.